kdave/btrfs-progs/Documentation/Deduplication.rst

 compared for exact match before merging to the same range (i.e. there's no hash based comparison).
-Pages representing the extents in memory are locked prior to deduplication and prevent concurrent modification by buffered writes or mmaped writes.
+Pages representing the extents in memory are locked prior to deduplication and prevent concurrent modification by buffered writes or mmapped writes.
 Blocks are compared byte by byte and not using any hash-based approach, i.e. the existing checksums are not used.

 Limitations, compatibility